sjspielman/sjspielman.github.io/software.md

 <br>

-In my current position at Temple University, I am an active developer contributing to the software package [HyPhy](http://hyphy.org) ("**Hy**pothesis testing with **Phy**logenies), which contains a wide variety of approaches and features a customizable batch language for studying evolutionary dynamics in genetic/genomic data.

 Software packages I have developed separately include the following:

 + [Pyvolve]({{ base.url }}/pyvolve), a python platform to simulate sequences along a phylogeny using continuous-time Markov models.